epeery/posts/books/post.md

 ## Child of God by Cormac McCarthy

-*Child of God* is the story of Lester Ballard, a violent man betrayed by society.

 ## Fear and Loathing in Las Vegas by Hunter S. Thompson (1971)

 ## How to Win Friends and Influence People by Dale Carnegie (1936)